Friday, December 27, 2024

 Samh 9.15.1342 3:00

-Beritha was with her mistress at three in the morning still listening to the tirades of a night gone horribly wrong when, late, or rather early—as it was, Jeanilotta begged admission to her mother's dressing room.
-Mrs. Gillfillian went from horribly upset to consoling.
+Beritha was with her mistress at three in the morning, still listening to the tirades of a night gone horribly wrong when, late—or rather early—as it was, Jeanilotta begged admission to her mother’s dressing room.
+Mrs. Gillfillian went from unbearably upset to consoling.

-“Is it to be endured?"
-Jeanilotta demanded impatiently, her eyes flashing a fire not normally seen there.
-“Is it to be endured?" she repeated, petulantly.
+“Is it to be endured?”
+Jeanilotta demanded impatiently, her eyes flashing a fire not customarily seen there.
+“Is it to be endured?” she repeated petulantly.

-“Tush! my love—he is a viscount.
+“Tush!
+He’s a viscount.
 Men like him will do what they please in spite of us.
-But listen—it is useless to be angry, we must transact our affairs deeper.
-I know that Abaledina will refuse your brother.
-I presume her antics tonight were performed because she intends to captivate this same gentleman.
-Can we allow this to happen?
+But listen—being angry is useless; we must transact our affairs more intensely.
+I know that Abaledina is planning to refuse your brother.
+I presume she performed her antics tonight because she intends to captivate Viscount Elwynalam.
+Can we allow this to happen?”

 “No!”
 Jeanilotta answered vehemently.

 “No, indeed.
-Your brother will be ruined if she marries another because we cannot survive without her money.
-If Viscount Elwynalam stands in the way of our success, our entire faith must be on you.
-You are the only one with the power to remove that obstacle."
+Your brother will be ruined if she marries another because we can’t survive without her money.
+If Viscount Elwynalam stands in the way of our success, we must put our entire faith in you.
+You are the only one with the power to remove that obstacle.”

-“Me!" exclaimed the passionate girl.
-"How?
-He barely gave me a glance this evening!”
+“Me!” exclaimed the passionate girl.
+“How?
+He barely glanced at me this evening!”

-For a moment, the intriguing mother scanned her daughter's face then with a voice and manner which plainly showed that the deep waters of affection had never rippled over her heart, said, "Can you renounce your love of Theodomani?"
+For a moment, the vindictive mother scanned her daughter’s face.
+Then, with a voice and manner that plainly showed the deep waters of affection had never rippled over her heart, she said, “Can you renounce your love of Theodomani?”

-"He loves me, and he’s rich!
+“He loves me, and he’s rich!
 Viscount Elwynalam paid me no mind this evening.
-You ask me to give up what is certain for what may not be attainable.
-Never—never!"
+You ask me to give up what is certain for that which may not be attainable.
+Never—never!”

-"But the circumstances, my child—consider them well,” she allowed her voice to drop for a calculated minute.
-“Of course, you are free to choose."
+“But the circumstances, my child—consider them well,” she allowed her voice to drop for a calculated minute.
+“Of course, you are free to choose your own path.”

-"Mother! mother!
-How could I do this?"
-Beritha watched as the young woman pressed her small hands to her head as if to repress its wild, unnatural thoughts.
+“Mother!
+Mother!
+How could I do this?”
+Beritha watched as her mistress’ daughter pressed her hands to her head as if to repress its wild, unnatural thoughts.

-“Think calmly, my love.
-Have you no ambition for a title—no desire for the boundless wealth he is said to possess?
-In short, Jeanilotta, could you not forget Theodomani Montrevor, the plain entertainer’s son, if you were the bride of Viscount Elwynalam, the nobleman doctor?”
+“Think calmly, my dear.
+Have you no ambition for a title?
+No desire for the boundless wealth the viscount is said to possess?
+In short, Jeanilotta, could you not forget Theodomani Montrevor, the plain entertainer’s son who lacks a government position, if you were the bride of Viscount Elwynalam, the noble doctor?”

 “And what of Theodomani?” gulped the girl.

-“Do you fancy that because Theodomani declares that he could not live without you, that he is in earnest?" her mother asked with a chuckle and a slight sneer which at once defeated her object because nothing aroused Jeanilotta like contempt or opposition.
+“Do you believe that because Theodomani declares he couldn’t live without you, he’s in earnest?" her mother asked with a chuckle and a slight sneer that defeated her object at once.
+Even Beritha knew nothing aroused Jeanilotta’s sense of righteousness except contempt or opposition.

-“He has been true and faithful to me.
-He is not the risk that it would be if I tried for the Viscount.
-No—I cannot—I will not give him up."
+“He has been loving and faithful to me.
+There isn’t the risk of rejection that I would have if I tried for the viscount.
+No—I cannot—I will not give him up.”

-"Well then—the effect of all this romancing is upon your own head.
-Just do not come crying to me when Abaledina's fortune is united to Viscount Elwynalam's, and she the viscountess of his splendid mansion.
-Know that you now have been given that choice, but you refuse—so good night—I wish you joy of your decision."
-And with that, Beritha followed the matron to her sleeping apartment.
+“Well then—the effect of all this romancing is upon your head.
+Just don’t come crying to me when Abaledina's fortune is united to Viscount Elwynalam’s and she’s the viscountess of his splendid mansion.
+Understand that I am giving you that choice right now, but you have refused—so good night.
+I wish you joy of your decision.”
+With that, Beritha followed the matron into her sleeping apartment.

-As soon as the panel was shut with the daughter on the other side, her mistress predictably began her plotting.
+As soon as the panel closed with the daughter on the other side, Beritha’s mistress predictably began plotting.

 “Aye, madam.”